katrin-berkenbusch/flui/src/flui/help.md

 # Flui Help

 This application analyses FastQ files from a Nanopore sequencer.
-It produces kmer distributions from the reads to determine the subtype of the Avian Flu virus present in each sample.
+It produces kmer distributions from the FastQ reads to determine the subtype of the Avian Flu virus present in each sample.
 If the kmer distributions match closely enough, the app will assign a subtype for the HA and NA segments.
 Whether this gets assigned depends on three thresholds: